MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 ### Microsoft Teams Admin Center

 As a Teams admin, you can upload and pre-install the app package for your organization's tenant from [Teams admin center](https://admin.teams.microsoft.com/).
-See [Upload your custom apps in the Microsoft Teams admin center](/MicrosoftTeams/upload-custom-apps) for details.
+For more information, see [Upload your custom apps in the Microsoft Teams admin center](/MicrosoftTeams/upload-custom-apps).

 ### Microsoft Admin Center